CCPM-IO/.github/CONTRIBUTING.md

 ### Pride

-We expect lab members to sign their code, which means that source code contributions are attributable to an individual's account on GitHub.
+We expect team members to sign their code, which means that source code contributions are attributable to an individual's account on GitHub.
 To quote from [_The Pragmatic Programmer_](https://www.oreilly.com/library/view/the-pragmatic-programmer/9780135956977/):

 > \[Craftspeople\] of an earlier age were proud to sign their work.